 7. Get on the air and participate in something completely different!
 An experimental licence is no longer required!! .

-If you are interested in learning more about constructing a station for 2200m, there is a huge amount of practical information available on the following web sites.
+If you are interested in learning more about constructing a station for 2200m or for 630m, there is a huge amount of practical information available on the following web sites.

 THE WORLD OF L.F. - A fantastic site by G3YXM.
 Get the latest LF news, getting-on the air, tx circuits etc. Be sure to visit the excellent photo'gallery'of European LF stations.
 It's hard not to get inspired after seeing some of these fine 136kHz stations!